-We have incurred significant net losses in the past, including net losses of \$153.2 million and \$115.0 million in the years ended December 31, 2021 and 2020, respectively.
-We had an accumulated deficit of \$878.9 million as of December 31, 2021.
-We expect our costs will increase over time as we continue to invest to grow our business and build relationships with customers, develop our platform, develop new solutions, and operate as a public company.
-These efforts may prove to be more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.
+We have incurred significant net losses in the past, including net losses of \$137.4 million and \$153.2 million in the years ended December 31, 2022 and 2021, respectively.
+We had an accumulated deficit of \$999.0 million as of December 31, 2022.
+We expect our costs will increase over time as we continue to invest to grow our business and build relationships with clients, develop our Solution, develop new solutions, and operate as a public company.
+These efforts may prove to be more expensive than we currently anticipate and external factors, such as macroeconomic challenges, including the high inflationary environment and rising interest rates, could cause an increase in our expenses, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.

 As a result, we may need to raise additional capital through equity and debt financings in order to fund our operations.
-To date, we have financed our operations principally from the proceeds we received through private sales of equity securities, payments received from sales of our Solution, borrowings under our loan and security agreements, our initial public offering (IPO), the Note Offering, and sale of 4,882,075 shares (inclusive of the underwriters' overallotment option to purchase 636,792 shares) of our common stock at \$53.00 per share in August 2021 (the Secondary Public Equity Offering).
+To date, we have financed our operations principally from the proceeds we received through private sales of equity securities, payments received from sales of our Solution, borrowings under our loan and security agreements, our IPO, the Note Offering, and the Secondary Public Equity Offering.
 We may also fail to improve the gross margins of our business.
 If we are unable to effectively manage these risks and difficulties as we encounter them, our business, financial condition, and results of operations would be adversely affected.
 Our failure to achieve or maintain profitability could negatively impact the value of our common stock.